Safety is everyone's business

 ACheck the e-commerce site’s reliability.

 It’s easy to find user reviews of e-commerce websites.
-If you don’t know the online store from which you’re buying, try to check it out or find information on refund terms, deliveries/returns, contact, etc.
+If you don’t know the online store from which you’re buying, try to check it out or find information on refund terms, deliveries/returns, contact, etc. - Before you pay, make a few checks

 • Is the address of the site that you’re visiting accurate?